Burnt-Moths/burnt-keeb_-3/README.md

-what i actually learnt (updateing as it goes) how to kinda operate kaikad
+what i actually learnt (updateing as it goes) how to kinda operate kaikad wireing organiseing pcbs and makeintg space case design

 logging time
-by screenie 3, approx 3-5 hours spents wrecking over using pins well
+by screenie 3, approx 3-5 hours spents wrecking over using pins well rediid the wireing, was finally happy with it but thertes some sort of odd error now? refer to 30 image screenie, this redo took arond an hour or 2

+i started the case. around 30 mins to extrude the case base and import the pcb to this